andra-putra/fedora-copland/README.md

 My firefox modifications are made to use the [Tree Style Tab](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/) extension with thinner bezels on the sides and top, along with changing the minimum width of the left-hand side tabs list.
 These modifications are done by using a `userChrome.css` file in firefox.

-1. To use the `userChrome.css` file, you must first set these following things to `true` in about:config -`toolkit.legacyUserProfileCustomizations.stylesheets` -`devtools.chrome.enabled`
+1. To use the `userChrome.css` file, you must first set these following things to `true` in firefox's `about:config`: `toolkit.legacyUserProfileCustomizations.stylesheets` and `devtools.chrome.enabled`
-2. Then, locate your user profile folder by going to about:support and clicking on profile folder
+2. Then, locate your user profile folder by going to `about:support` and clicking on `Profile Directory` --> `Open Directory`
-3. Inside your profile folder, locate/create `chrome` folder
+3. Inside your profile folder, locate or create `chrome` folder
 4. Place the [userChrome.css](./firefox/userChrome.css) file from this repo into that `chrome` folder

 I also use a [custom firefox color theme](https://color.firefox.com/?theme=XQAAAAIgAQAAAAAAAABBqYhm849SCia2CaaEGccwS-xMDPryguaG23ZQLclaabCRGMSkdTEdxh6UXQSr56S8jn27vOFOSm7G-dmiCy1yl7h3M1feQdaYABC8iXqLydFJlD5_8Jz0Vnm5WkxA8Rff-3q97iBIGR3_njstPDQm0ceaOfZKfQf8TDoF4hvwlRB-pYVIFz7jUf1AF6d4pXtmC20ZJoPHDEeDDOp-Ufu1H67btL_KM2zjv-2QXaFxqL4Hs_6ozWA) using Firefox Color.